omnigapai/google_workspace_mcp/README.md

 **Important**:
 - Use `WORKSPACE_EXTERNAL_URL` when all OAuth endpoints should use the external URL (recommended for reverse proxy setups)
 - Use `GOOGLE_OAUTH_REDIRECT_URI` when you only need to override the callback URL
-- The redirect URI must exactly match what's configured in your Google Cloud Console
+- The redirect URI must exactly match what"s configured in your Google Cloud Console
 - Your reverse proxy must forward OAuth-related requests (`/oauth2callback`, `/oauth2/*`, `/.well-known/*`) to the MCP server

 <details>